App version: 0.1.0

 The Army Student Loan Repayment Program

-The Army Student Loan Repayment: Active Duty program offers up to $65,000 in loan assistance for servicemembers on active duty.
+The Army Student Loan Repayment: Active Duty program will pay up to 33.33% of your principal balance each year for three years, with a maximum of $65,000 in loan assistance.
 Through this program, the Army will pay up to one-third of your student loan balance every year for a maximum of three years.
 You can use this money to pay off federal student loans, including Direct loans, FFEL loans, and Perkins loans.
 Unfortunately, you can’t put this assistance toward private student loan debt.
 To qualify for this program, you need to enlist for a minimum of three years and get a score of at least 50 on the Armed Forces Qualification Test (AFQT).The Army also offers the Army Reserve College Loan Repayment Program for service members in a qualifying Military Occupational Specialty (MOS) who have enlisted for at least six years.
 This program will pay off up to 15% of your federal student loans with a maximum amount of $20,000.

 The Navy Student Loan Repayment Program